Helping designers find font pairings faster

 Fast font pairing in Figma

-Paired combines exploration with recommended pairings, reducing friction and decision fatigue by adding fonts to files with a single click.
-It helps designers move from no ideas to options in seconds.
+Paired combines exploration with recommended pairings, reducing friction and decision fatigue by adding fonts to figma canvas with a single click.

 Reflection